monarch-initiative/SEPO-ontology/README.md

 - **Example:** The ENIGMA consortium’s assertion that "The DSC2:c.631-2A>G variant is pathogenic_for arrhythmogenic ventricular cardiomyopathy."

 ### (2) [Evidence Line](https://github.com/monarch-initiative/SEPIO-ontology/wiki/Evidence-Line)
-- **Description:** Evidence Lines represent an independent argument relevant to the validity of the proposition it puts forth.
+- **Description:** Evidence Lines represent an independent, meaningful arguments relevant to the validity of an assertion.
 Evidence Lines are supported by one or more individual pieces of Information, which in this role serve as Evidence Items.
 - **Example:** The argument made for the assertion above by an Agent's interpretation of the prior assertion that "The c.631-2A>G variant impairs DSC2 gene function."

 ### (3) [Evidence Item](https://github.com/monarch-initiative/SEPIO-ontology/wiki/Evidence-Item)